 Objective

-Multiparous, who are expected to have a shorter labor compared to primiparous women, prefer at times to avoid intrapartum invasive pain relief such as neuraxial analgesia.
-Additionally, in a number of medical centers, neuraxial analgesia may not be available immediately upon request or contraindicated.
-In these cases, the drug of choice to begin with among laboring multiparous is unknown.
-We aimed to examine the efficacy and adverse effects of intravenous (IV) pethidine (meperidine) compared to inhaled nitrous oxide (NO) for intrapartum analgesia among multiparous women.
+Multiparous women, who are expected to have a shorter labor than primiparous women, sometimes prefer to avoid intrapartum invasive pain relief such as neuraxial analgesia.
+In addition, it may be contraindicated or may not be immediately available upon request in some medical centers.
+In these cases, the initial drug of choice for multiparas in labor is unknown.
+Thus, we compared the efficacy and adverse effects of intravenous pethidine (meperidine) and inhaled nitrous oxide (NO) for intrapartum analgesia in multiparous women.

 Methods

-Randomized controlled trial conducted at Emek medical center, Afula, Israel, between August 2016 and May 2019.
-Term, singleton, multiparous women in labor were randomized in a 1:1 ratio to 50 mg IV pethidine or inhaled NO. Primary outcome was pain intensity 20-30 min. after analgesia administration measured by visual analog scale (VAS) from 0 to 10 cm.
-Secondary outcomes included need for additional analgesia, labor length, delivery mode, adverse maternal and neonatal effects.
-In order to detect 1±2.6 difference in VAS score between the groups, 214 women (107 in each group), were needed to achieve 80% power with alpha of 0.05.
+This randomized controlled trial was conducted at Emek Medical Center, Afula, Israel, between August 2016 and May 2019.
+Term, singleton, multiparous women in labor were randomized in a 1:1 ratio to 50 mg intravenous pethidine or inhaled NO. The primary outcome was pain intensity 20–30 minutes after analgesic administration measured by a visual analog scale (VAS) from 0 to 10 cm.
+Secondary outcomes included need for additional analgesia, labor length, delivery mode, and maternal and neonatal adverse effects.
+To detect a 1±2.6 difference in the VAS score between the groups, 214 women (107 in each group) were needed to achieve 80% power with an alpha of 0.05.

 Results

-Of 214 women enrolled, 14 were excluded after randomization.
-Of the 200 analyzed, 102 received NO and 98 IV pethidine.
-Demographic and obstetric variables were comparable between the two groups.
-VAS score at 20-30 min after analgesia administration did not differ between the groups (7.6 ±2.7 and 7.7±2.3, in the pethidine and NO groups respectively, p=0.89).
-There were no significant differences between the groups in the rate of additional analgesia use, labor length, delivery mode, Agar score, rate of breastfeeding, women satisfaction or in maternal and neonatal side effects.
+Of the 214 women enrolled, 14 were excluded after randomization.
+Of the 200 analyzed, 102 received NO and 98 received intravenous pethidine.
+Demographic and obstetric variables were comparable between the 2 groups.
+The VAS score 20–30 minutes after analgesic administration did not differ between the groups (7.6 ±2.7 and 7.7±2.3 in the pethidine and NO groups, respectively, p=0.89).
+There were no significant differences between the groups in the rate of additional analgesic use, labor length, delivery mode, Apgar score, rate of breastfeeding, patient satisfaction, or maternal and neonatal adverse effects.

 Conclusion

-Pain intensity 20-30 min after administration of pethidine and NO was comparable among multiparous women.
-Side effects were comparable as well.
+Pain intensity was comparable in multiparous women 20–30 minutes after administration of pethidine and NO. Adverse effects were also comparable.

-Clinical Trial Registration: clinicaltrials.gov Identifier: NCT02783508
+Clinical Trial Registration: ClinicalTrials.gov identifier NCT02783508

 Introduction

 Pain relief during childbirth is an essential part of good medical care (1).
-The intensity of pain during childbirth and its management influence the course of labor, maternal and fetal outcomes, and satisfaction with the entire birth process (1).
-A good painkiller should be strong enough to reduce pain perception on the one hand and has as few side effects as possible on the other hand (2).
-Several women, particularly multiparous who are expected to have a shorter delivery duration compared to primiparous and who are interested in pain relief, might prefer to avoid using invasive approaches such as neuraxial analgesia.
-Additionally, even in institutions where there is a full availability of anesthesia for the obstetric team, there may be a situation where neuraxial analgesia will not be available immediately or will fail for technical reasons or a contraindication exist as in the case of thrombocytopenia (1)
+The intensity of pain during childbirth and its management influence the course of the labor, maternal and fetal outcomes, and satisfaction with the entire birth process (1).
+A good painkiller should be strong enough to reduce pain perception while having as few adverse effects as possible (2).
+Parous women who are interested in pain relief, particularly multiparas, who are expected to have a shorter delivery duration than primiparas, might prefer to avoid the use of invasive approaches such as neuraxial analgesia.
+In addition, even in institutions where anesthesia is fully available for the obstetric team, there may be situations where neuraxial analgesia is not immediately available or fails for technical reasons or where the patient has a contraindication, as in the case of thrombocytopenia (1).

-Both inhaled analgesics and intravenous opioids are known pharmacological means of analgesia during childbirth (2,3).
+Both inhaled analgesics and intravenous opioids are pharmacological options for analgesia during childbirth (2,3).
 Inhaled nitrous oxide has been used for pain relief during childbirth since the late 19th century (3).
-Nitrous oxide in combination with oxygen at a concentration of 50:50 is the most common dose to use during childbirth.
-Its onset of effect is rapid (within 30 to 60 seconds) and so is the evacuation (3 to 4 exhalations) (1).
-It has an effect on the mother's pain sensation as well as an anti-anxiety effect (3).
-Various side effects associated with nitrous oxide as nausea, dizziness, and drowsiness have been reported (1).
+Nitrous oxide in combination with oxygen at a concentration of 50:50 is the most commonly used dose during childbirth.
+Its onset of effect is rapid (within 30 to 60 seconds) and so is the clearance (3 to 4 exhalations) (1).
+Moreover, it affects the mother's pain sensation and has anti-anxiety effects (3).
+Various adverse effects associated with nitrous oxide have been reported, such as nausea, dizziness, and drowsiness (1).